A Difference a Literature Review Makes

 Suppose, then, that we were handed the task of developing the next generation of telehealth services for HIV, and we needed to obtain exactly the types of insights we just described, for the reasons just discussed.
 What steps could we take to ensure that those insight generation efforts are put on the most productive footing?

 In this post, I use this hypothetical case study to discuss what can be gained by including a literature review as one of the very first steps in generating insights for a challenge such as this.
-This is a step that is practically de rigeur for people who work in the behavioral and life sciences, yet it’s one that’s often overlooked in many industry contexts, where the usual inclination is to shoot ahead to commissioning original primary research without a deep consideration for what might already be published in peer-reviewed journals, working papers, or other academic sources.
+This is a step that is practically de rigeur for people who work in the behavioral and life sciences, yet it’s one that is sometimes overlooked in many industry contexts, where the inclination may be to shoot ahead to commissioning original primary research without a deep consideration for what might already be published in peer-reviewed journals, working papers, or other academic sources.

 Yet, this misses what, in some cases, can be a treasure trove of information lying within the academic literature that may be directly relevant to a team’s learning objectives.
 This information may exist in the literature precisely because it has been contributed by professionals who work in areas that are directly relevant to the domain within which the team’s core challenge resides.
 Some of this work may contain learnings that speak directly to the team’s challenge (e.g., “what is the increase in no-show rates when care delivery switches to telehealth?”).
 Some of it may contain links to other pockets of knowledge, such as basic behavioral science knowledge, that can transform the learnings into deeper insights (e.g., “what are the psychosocial characteristics of HIV patients and their dynamics that are relevant to understanding appointment no-shows?”).
 And even when those latter links haven’t yet been made, they can be forged by a subject-matter expert who, during review, can see connections to bodies of scientific knowledge that allow otherwise-overlooked ideas to emerge – all of which can be a boon to the design of original research or other insight generation activities by sending them in critical but easy-to-miss directions.